oracle-livelabs/multicloud/azure/adb-azure-provision/deploy-vm/deploy-vm.md

 To access your Oracle Autonomous AI Database actions, you must use a "Jump Box" (Virtual Machine or VM) located within the same private network (VNet), as private endpoints are not accessible from the public internet.
 If you don't have a VM, use the following steps to deploy one.

-Deploy a Virtual Machine (VM) that can "see" your private Oracle Autonomous AI Database as follows:
+Deploy a Virtual Machine (VM) so that you can connect to your Oracle Autonomous AI Database and query it.

 1. On the Azure Portal Home page, search for **Virtual machines**, and then select **+ Create > Virtual machine**.